-A healthful diet typically includes nutrient-dense foods from all major food groups, including lean proteins, whole grains, healthful fats, and fruits and vegetables of many colors.
+A healthy diet typically includes nutrient-dense foods from all of the major food groups, including lean proteins, whole grains, healthy fats, and fruits and vegetables of many colors.

-This article looks at the top 10 benefits of a healthful diet, and the evidence behind them.
+This article discusses the top 10 benefits of a healthful diet and the evidence behind them.

 According to the

-The foods people eat can reduce their blood pressure and help keep their heart healthy.
+The foods people eat can reduce their blood pressure and help keep their hearts healthy.

 - eating plenty of vegetables, fruits, and whole grains

 - choosing fat-free or low fat dairy products, fish, poultry, beans, nuts, and vegetable oils